 A well known Auckland classical guitarist, Bruce has appeared as guest guitarist with the Auckland Choral, the Auckland Philharmonia Orchestra and as soloist with the St Matthews Chamber Orchestra in a performance of Joaquin Rodrigo's Concierto de Aranjuez.
 He has also appeared on TVNZ and Dunedin's Channel Nine.

 In 1998, Bruce took his guitar and music to audiences in Austria, the Czech Republic and Great Britain.
-The highlight of this European tour being a shared concert with the Czech virtuoso guitarist and composer, Stepan Rak, at the prestigious Dum U Kamenneho Zvonu (Palace at the Stone Bell) in the heart of Prague.
+The highlight of this European tour being a shared concert with the Czech virtuoso guitarist and composer, Stepan Rak, at the prestigious Dum U Kamenneho Zvonu (Stone Bell Palace) in the heart of Prague.
 A concert in England marked the beginning of friendship with and respect for UK guitar composer and teacher, Derek Hasted, and members of the Derek Hasted Guitar Orchestra.

 Since being established as a Radio New Zealand recording artist, Bruce has found a passion for recording and has been involved in a range of different projects.
 He has to date released seven solo guitar CD's including Guitar@Museum that was recorded in the impressive grand foyer of the Auckland War Memorial Museum.
 Two of Bruce's albums, Lateral Lines and Tonewood and Bearclaw, feature the amazing acoustics of St Michael's catholic church in Remuera Auckland.